 Jess and I have been back many times since, and we always find something new to discover.
 Oxford is one of those places that rewards repeat visits, but it’s also brilliant if you only have a day.
 The city is compact enough that you can see the highlights on foot, and there’s a good mix of history, architecture, food and just plain wandering to fill your time.

 In this guide, I’ll share our favourite things to do on an Oxford day trip, based on years of exploring the city.
-I’ve also included practical details on getting to Oxford from London, where to stay if you want to spend longer, and answers to the most common questions people have about visiting.
+I’ve put together a sequenced one-day itinerary you can follow as written, plus the deeper detail on each stop, current pricing, a winter alternative, and answers to the most common questions people have about visiting.

 Table of Contents: